How do I get to Delaware Family Center?

 What if I need medication as well as therapy?

-Psychologists and social workers do not prescribe medication but we work closely with psychiatrists and other physicians who do.
+Our clinicians do not prescribe medication but we work closely with psychiatrists and other physicians who do.
 If it appears that medication might be appropriate for you, the therapist will discuss this with you and recommend that you speak with a physician to schedule an evaluation.
 If you wish (and sign appropriate consent) your therapist can speak with the physician to assist the doctor in determining the right intervention.

 What is psychology?